ben-tiki/d3-globe/README.md

 ### Customization:
 **Color Palette**: The color palette can be updated by changing the values in COLOR_RANGE constant.
 In this example, the colors of the map are calculated based on the population_number column in the CSV data.

-**Globe Interaction**: The sensitivity of the globe's drag and rotate features can be changed by adjusting the ROTATION_SESNIITIVITY constant.
+**Globe Interaction**: The sensitivity of the globe's drag and rotate features can be changed by adjusting the ROTATION_SENSITIVITY constant.

 **Tooltip Information**: If you want to include new information in the tooltip, you can update the countryDict object inside the mouseover event handler.